apostrophecms/docs/docs/guide/migration/upgrading.md

 			- users, groups, image slideshows
 	- Code upgrader
 		- Pairs well with content upgrader to ensure a matching structure
-			- Recommended istead of 100% manual migration for this reason
+			- Recommended instead of 100% manual migration for this reason
 		- Also handles module upgrading
-		- Designed to take care of the majority of a standard Apostrophe 2 code base
+		- Designed to take care of the majority of a standard Apostrophe 2 codebase
 		- Limitations (What you'll need to do manually)
 			- Deprecated properties
 			- Original style widget players